 - The distribution of IXes correlates somewhat with population density and the intensity of local internet usage, but there are anomalies.
 The sleepy town of Ashburn, Virginia hosts no less than eight IXes – “an accident of internet history”, The Verge writes.

 Because the internet grew randomly, there is no overall blueprint of its network – or at least there wasn’t, until recently.
-Paul Barford, a computer science professor at the University of Wisconsin, took four years to map the location of the physical cables that make up the internet, producing this map just over a year ago.
+Paul Barford, a computer science professor at the University of Wisconsin, took four years to map the location of the physical cables that make up the internet, producing this map in 2015.
 He and his team assembled this map by digging through public records.

 This map of the data-carrying, country-spanning long-distance fiber-optic cable network – red dots show where the cables connect - is a first.
 Barford hopes that a better understanding of the physical infrastructure of the internet will help make it more reliable and resilient – although such a map could conceivably also do the exact opposite.